The First Texian Macabre Arena Ballad (The extended free-fallen edition)

-Summer, afternoon, lying wounded, next to the dead
+One summer afternoon, lying wounded next to the dead

-Unopened gun powder, mass destruction in a land of disgrace
+Unopened gun powder, mass destruction, a land of disgrace

-A blood thirsty battlefield, is where I first saw your face
+A blood thirst battlefield is where I first saw your face

-The sound of war, hidden behind my hands that bled
+The sound of war, hidden behind bleeding hands

-Summer rain, lungs of blood, their last dying post
+Summer rain, lungs filled with blood, one last post

 Macabre reminder, retracing the aroma of eternal life

-Secrets buried like a treasure under the walls of sudden death
+Secrets buried like a treasure under walls of sudden death

 Revolutionary tears found on a rusted Bowie knife